African pygmy mouse

 The African pygmy mouse (Mus minutoides) is one of the smallest rodents.
 It is widespread within sub-Saharan Africa, and is kept as a pet in other parts of the world.
-Like the common house mouse, it is a member of the enormous superfamily Muroidea, which includes about 1000 different species.
+Like the common and widely introduced european house mouse, it is a member of the enormous superfamily Muroidea, which includes over 1000 different species.
+It forms a super- species complex with Mus musculoides.